linl33/bohemia/guide/guide.md

 ### Getting and setting up openhds

-- Run the following to download openhds-server
+- On your _local_ machine, run the following to download openhds-server
 ```
-cd /home/ubuntu
+cd /home/ubuntu # change to any directory you prefer
 mkdir openhds
 cd openhds
 wget https://github.com/SwissTPH/openhds-server/releases/download/openhds-1.6/openhds.war